skyfe79/Awesome/README.md

 - [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.
 - [tech-interview-handbook](https://github.com/yangshun/tech-interview-handbook) - Curated coding interview preparation materials for busy software engineers
 - [dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!
 - [ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent orchestration platform for Claude.
 Deploy intelligent multi-agent swarms, coordinate autonomous workflows, and build conversational AI systems.
-Features    enterprise-grade architecture, distributed swarm intelligence, RAG integration, and native Claude Code / Codex Integration
+Features    enterprise-grade architecture, self-learning swarm intelligence, RAG integration, and native Claude Code / Codex Integration
 - [qwen-code](https://github.com/QwenLM/qwen-code) - An open-source AI agent that lives in your terminal.
 - [claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.